 To protect your company, you should think about getting insurance while setting up a business in the UAE.
-There are different types of insurance available and these relate either to the business or its employees.
+There are different types of insurance available in the Emirates and these relate either to the business or its employees.

 These are the most useful types of employee insurances: